 - There are 4 dash panels up the large wall next to Amy's section.
 In the final, another one is added.

 - A machine claw is missing from nearby the entrance to Amy's section.

-- In the room where Sonic and Amy's paths briefly meet. the only objects three are 2 Spinners and the springs to progress.
-In the final, more Spinners, rings and a corner section containing lasers and item boxes are added:
+- In the room where Sonic and Amy's paths briefly meet, the only objects there are 2 Spinners and the springs to progress.
+In the final, more Spinners, rings, and a corner section containing lasers and item boxes are added: